AzureDevOpsHelper/AzureDevOpsHelper/README.md

 3. Run the `AzureDevOpsHelper.ps1` file in your favorite Powershell tool.
 4. When prompted enter the name of your devops org and press enter.
 5. Follow the log in flow to get a Token for your Azure DevOps.
-6. log in a second time, to authenticate to GraphAPI
+6. Log in a second time, to authenticate to GraphAPI.
 7. The script will output information about your user from devops and Entra.

 ## Contributing
-1. TBD
+If you'd like to contribute please fork this Repo and make whatever changes you feel are needed, or add functionality.
+Submit a PR with a good description of the changes and @SamGrantham to review, I'll take a look and approve/comment ASAP!